 How to Grow Thriving Basil at Home

-While I must admit, the timing of this post is not ideal given that we are moving straight into fall, I received so many responses/questions after sharing my (extremely happy) basil plant on Instagram that I wanted to make an easy resource post that you could reference in the future.
+I received so many responses/questions after sharing my (extremely happy) basil plant on Instagram last summer that I wanted to make an easy resource post that you can easily reference.

 You see, I’ve been a killer of

 most all basil plants in the past.
-They’ve rarely made it past a few weeks and were hardly worth the effort in terms of yield.
-After moving to our new apartment in May, I vowed to try once again.
+They’ve rarely made it past a few weeks and were hardly worth the effort in yield.
+After moving to our new apartment last May, I vowed to try once again.
 Nothing makes me happier than having access to fresh basil at a moment’s notice.

 Instead of blindly going into the process, I learned from past mistakes and did quite a bit of research.
 The results were astonishing.
-My basil plant thrived and continues to grow to this day.
+My basil plant thrived all summer long.
 Implementing just a few basic tips and practices made all of the difference.

 Start with Small Plants